 polarization

-Creates conditions for increased political polarization by reducing exposure to moderate viewpoints
+Creates conditions for increased political polarization by reducing exposure to a range of viewpoints

 amplifies